 What is Brand Loyalty?

-Brand loyalty is a type of emotional tie that consumers have for with a brand that leads them to continue to purchase, recommend, and stay with a brand over time.
+Brand loyalty is a type of emotional tie that consumers have with a brand that leads them to continue to purchase, recommend, and stay with a brand over time.
 There are brand loyalty equations that some brands use to calculate the level of loyalty they have from one consumer or overall.
-This can be a combitnation of customer lifetime value, customer churn, and share of wallet, or other varying metrics that a brand determines as relevant.
-Companies will utilize brand loyalty to drive additinoal purchases with current products and across other products and brands in their family.
+This can be a combination of customer lifetime value, customer churn, and share of wallet, or other varying metrics that a brand determines as relevant.
+Companies will utilize brand loyalty to drive additional purchases with current products and across other products and brands in their family.

 Brand Loyalty is essential to driving continued growth and beating competitors.